1-877-929-7245

 Gallery

-Explore the wonders of this fascinating southeast Asian country, from the jaw-dropping beauty of Halong Bay to the serenity of the Mekong Delta
+Explore the wonders of this fascinating southeast Asian country, from beautiful Hạ Long Bay to the serene Mekong Delta

 About the tour

-Discover the stand-out sights of Vietnam on this southeastern Asian adventure.
+Discover the stand-out sights and diverse destinations of Vietnam on this southeastern Asian adventure.

-Enjoy a street-food experience in Vietnam's bustling capital Hanoi and a serene overnight cruise amongst the jungle-draped islands of magical Halong Bay, then travel on the Reunification Express to uncover the laid-back delights of coastal Hue and the lantern-lit streets of colorful Hoi An.
+Enjoy a street-food experience in Vietnam's capital, Hanoi, and a serene overnight cruise amongst the jungle-draped islands of Hạ Long Bay.
+Traveling on the Reunification Express allows us to uncover the laid-back delights of coastal Hue and the lantern-lit streets of colorful Hoi An.

-Flying to Ho Chi Minh City, we experience the country's turbulent past at the Cu Chi Tunnels, before embarking on a day trip into the Mekong Delta.
+The journey continues with a flight to Ho Chi Minh City, where we experience the country's turbulent past at the Cu Chi Tunnels before embarking on a day trip into the Mekong Delta.

 Unforgettable Experiences

-Admire enchanting views on an overnight cruise through a spectacular seascape of jungle-draped limestone islands that jut out of emerald waters.
-Enjoy a spectacular sunrise and a tai chi lesson onboard a luxury ship.
+Admire a seascape of jungle-draped limestone islands jutting out of emerald waters on an overnight cruise of Hạ Long Bay, ending with a sunrise tai chi lesson onboard our luxury ship.

 As one of the most beautiful towns in Vietnam, Hoi An exudes authenticity and historic architecture that is viewed on a guided tour of a Chinese temple, a Japanese bridge and a merchant’s house.